A note on noncommutative CW-spectra

 The well-known Gelfand duality theorem states that the category of pointed compact Hausdorff spaces is dual to the category of commutative $C^*$-algebras.
 This result motivates the philosophy that general $C^*$-algebras are dual to ``noncommutative spaces''.
 A natural question arising from this philosophy is what the homotopy theory of $C^*$-algebras (or noncommutative spaces) should look like, and a natural follow-up question is then to describe their stable homotopy theory.
-There have been many approaches to answering these questions, see e.g. \cite{Thom2003ConnectiveBivariant}, \cite{Ostvaer2010HomotopyCstar}, \cite{Uuye2013Homotopical}, \cite{BarneaJoachimMahanta2017ModelStructureProjective}.
+There have been many approaches to answering these questions, see e.g.\ \cite{Thom2003ConnectiveBivariant}, \cite{Ostvaer2010HomotopyCstar}, \cite{Uuye2013Homotopical}, \cite{BarneaJoachimMahanta2017ModelStructureProjective}.

-The approach taken by Arone-Barnea-Schlank in \cite{AroneBarneaSchlank2021SpectralPresheavesV2} is similar to how one constructs the homotopy theory of (pointed) CW-complexes and its stabilization, but with the role of the $0$-sphere $S^0$ as basic building block replaced by the finite-dimensional matrix algebras $\{M_n\}_{n \geq 1}$.
+The approach taken by Arone--Barnea--Schlank in \cite{AroneBarneaSchlank2021SpectralPresheavesV2} is similar to how one constructs the homotopy theory of (pointed) CW-complexes and its stabilization, but with the role of the $0$-sphere $S^0$ as the basic building block replaced by the finite-dimensional matrix algebras $\{M_n\}_{n \geq 1}$.
 In particular, they construct an $\infty$-category of \emph{noncommutative CW-complexes} and its stabilization, the $\infty$-category of \emph{noncommutative CW-spectra}.
 One of their main results is then the following theorem.

 \begin{theoremA}[\cite{AroneBarneaSchlank2021SpectralPresheavesV2}] There exists a symmetric monoidal spectrum-enriched category $\mathcal{M}_s$, whose objects can be thought of as suspension spectra of matrix algebras, such that the category of spectral presheaves on $\mathcal{M}_s$ models the symmetric monoidal $\infty$-category of noncommutative CW-spectra when equipped with the projective model structure and the Day convolution product. \end{theoremA}